-The PSVR 2 headset and controller is Sony's follow-up to PS4's groundbreaking PSVR.
-This is a virtual reality headset that makes use of the power of PlayStation 5, and is exclusive to Sony's next-gen console.
-It matters because PS5 is the most successful next-gen console, and if Sony gets this right VR will truly take off.
+The PSVR 2 is the follow-up to Sony's successful PSVR headset, which introduced cheap, accessible VR to gaming on the PS4.
+It's a virtual reality headset that will be exclusive to the PlayStation 5, making use of the power of Sony's latest console.
+PS5 is the most successful next-gen console, and if Sony gets the PSVR right then VR gaming is likely to well and truly take off.

 Making use of the new headset's tech and the PlayStation VR2 Sense controller's haptic feedback and adaptive triggers, Sony promises PSVR 2 will offer a heightened range of sensations.
-It will offer a high resolution display for each eye, faster refresh rates, a wider field of view, and improved tracking and input.
-It sounds impressive.
+The company says it will offer a high-resolution display for each eye, faster refresh rates, a wider field of view, and improved tracking and input.

 - Display method: OLED

 - Panel resolution: 2000 x 2040 per eye

 - Field of view: Approx. 110 degrees

 - Sensors: Motion Sensor: Six-axis motion sensing system (three-axis gyroscope, three-axis accelerometer)